-At Hallwood Park Primary School we teach French as our foreign language.
+At Hallwood Park Primary School we teach French as our modern foreign language.
 We want children to discover that learning a foreign language links them to the wider world and provides an opening to other cultures.
 We aim to foster pupils’ curiosity and deepen their understanding of the world.
 We support them to express their ideas and thoughts in another language and to understand and respond to its speakers, both in speech and in writing.
 We hope that our language teaching will provide the foundation for learning further languages, ultimately equipping children to travel, study and work in other countries.

 KS2 Languages Programme of Study